The Ultimate Fit Guide

 The social norm tells us that a DD is a large cup size, when in fact, in the scale of things, it's actually on the small side.
-Cup sizes start a AA, and now they go all the way to K... yes, K!
+Cup sizes start a AA and go all the way to P... yes, K!

 Proper cup fit is influenced by band size.
 As the band size changes, so does the cup size.
 For every band size you go down, you should go up one cup.
 If you are in a 34D with a good cup fit, but want to go down to a 32 band, you would go to a 32DD for a tighter band with the same cup fit.
 Likewise, if you were in a 34D and wanted to keep the cup fit, but get a looser band, you would want a size 36C.